Welcome to the 414th Metamorphosis Monday! Happy New Year to you!

 Surprisingly, after buying the bike mainly for the scenic rides, it’s the actual spinning classes that have really drawn me in.
 You work much harder when there’s a coach cheering you on, reminding you why you’re doing this and sharing tips to keep you going.

 You can look up your favorite coach to take one of his/her classes (there are tons taught by each of the coaches) or you can choose a class by the length of the class.

 Or, you can find a class based on the class type/style.
 Peloton is continually improving and adding to the already vast number of classes available.
 They recently added in Yoga classes for folks who enjoy that.
-I haven’t taken a Yoga class yet, but I hope to do that soon.
+I haven’t taken a Yoga class yet, hope to do that soon.